Platform Innovation

 Inference at the edge.

-The gateway runs a stack of lightweight inference models on dedicated NPU silicon.
-These are not threshold monitors or rule engines.
-They are models trained on population-scale behavioural data in the cloud and deployed as quantised binaries via LiteRT or ONNX Runtime, running continuously on-device and assessing the current state of the home against learned patterns of normal activity.
+The demonstrator runs a stack of lightweight inference models on the NPU.
+Not threshold monitors or rule engines, models trained on population-scale behavioural data in the cloud, then deployed as quantised binaries that assess the state of the home continuously against learned patterns of normal activity.

-Sensors and devices publish state changes over MQTT to a local broker on the gateway, where the inference stack processes the incoming event stream in real time.
-The models draw on motion sequences, door contact timing, temperature gradients and device state simultaneously to build a continuous picture of what is happening and where.
+Sensors and devices publish state changes over MQTT to the local broker; the inference stack processes the event stream in real time.
+It draws on motion sequences, door contact timing, temperature gradients and device state at once, a continuous picture of what is happening, and where.

-For natural language tasks such as summarising daily activity for a carer or generating plain-language alerts, the cloud layer uses larger model families from OpenAI, Anthropic and Google against anonymised context.
-On-device for anything latency-sensitive or privacy-critical; cloud for anything that benefits from scale and reasoning depth.
+For natural language work, summarising daily activity for a carer, generating plain-language alerts, frontier cloud models run against anonymised context.
+On-device for latency-sensitive and privacy-critical work; cloud for reasoning depth.

 Spatial Awareness